dlueth/qoopido.demand/README.md

 Qoopido.demand originated from my daily use of require.js for my Qoopido.js library.
 Caused by the nature of the library (modular/atomic modules, no concatenation) I have been having an eye on basket.js as well as it is able to reduce the number of requests on recurring requests.
 Sadly enough there was no solution combining the advantages of both - until now.

-You will find some demo code in this repo's demo directory via [rawgit](https://rawgit.com/dlueth/qoopido.demand/master/demo/index.html).
+You will find a benchmark on the official [site](http://demand.qoopido.com) and some more demo code in this repo's demo directory via [rawgit](https://rawgit.com/dlueth/qoopido.demand/master/demo/index.html).
 Just open your developer console and remember to clear your localStorage :)

 ## Key features in detail
 - promise like interface (no native promise support required)